CivicTechWR/WRvotes/docs/resources/voter-info.md

 example, there are four Kitchener Regional Council representatives) then you are not obligated to cast four votes for that position.

-### What is voter turnout like for municipal elections?
+### How high is voter turnout in municipal elections?

 Voter turnout tends to be significantly lower than for provincial or federal elections.
 The CBC [published a